WestDRI/wgpages/content/humanitiesPython.md

 jupyter lab --app-dir /opt/homebrew/share/jupyter/lab
 ```

-However you start your Jupyter session, the interface should quite intuitive:
+However you start your Jupyter session, the interface should be quite intuitive:

 - File | Save As - to rename your notebook
 - File | Download - download the notebook to your computer